Kitsap Environmental Coalition:

 From our forests, wildlife habitat, shorelines, and rural areas to our urban parks, “green” defines Kitsap County.
 It’s the presence of tall trees, the coolness of fern-lined trails, the movement of water, and space for wildlife to thrive.

-But unmanaged and mismanaged commercial, residential, and recreational development, left unchallenged, will turn Kitsap County into something very different from the place we love and share.
+But unchecked and mismanaged commercial, residential, and recreational development, left unchallenged, will turn Kitsap County into something very different from the place we love and share.

 KEC is the only county-wide organization:

-- Opposing runaway development that is threatening to turn our county into a sprawling suburb while irreversibly damaging our shared environment.
+- Opposing runaway development that threatens to turn our county into a sprawling suburb while irreversibly damaging our shared environment.

 - Promoting thoughtful progress and growth that benefit all who live here while maintaining a balance of natural, rural, and urban areas.